infinum/json-wp-post-parser/src/README.txt

 == Possible issues ==

 When using post update to update all your posts, the default number of posts that are queried is 5000.
 This is done to optimize query performance.
 Because you should never use `'posts_per_page' => -1`.
-If you have more than 5000 posts then open `class-json-post-parser-admin.php` and change this number on line 84.
+If you have more than 5000 posts then open `class-json-wp-post-parser-admin.php` and change this number on line 84.

 == Changelog ==